This post may contain affiliate links. Please read the disclaimer here.

 Where: Angkor Archaeological Park ក្រុងសៀមរាប, 17000, Cambodia

-Angkor Wat might be the biggest religious complex in the word, but Angkor Thom in Cambodia was the last standing capital city of the Khmer Empire.
+Angkor Wat might be the biggest religious complex in the world, but Angkor Thom in Cambodia was the last standing capital city of the Khmer Empire.
 And it’s a location in the very noughties film Lara Croft: Tomb Raider.
 The temple is quite a stunning sight, not just because of the sheer size and age, but the nature that has reclaimed the monument.
 As with Petra, it really is a wonder in and of itself, even if the temple wasn’t a filming location.

 Park Hyatt Hotel as seen in Lost in Translation (2003)